ordina-jworks/ordina-jworks.github.io/_posts/2018-03-29-Kickstarter-Trajectory-2018-light.md

 You notice all the coaches are experienced programmers and it was a privilege to learn from them.
 And if you need any help after a workshop, they are always quick to help.
 To summarize, I really recommend this Kickstarter program to accelerate your career!"*

+# About Ordina's kickstarter trajectories
+Interested in knowing more about Ordina's kickstarter trajectories?<br/>
+More information is available on [Ordina's website](https://www.ordina.be/jobs/kickstarter-2018/){:target="_blank"}.